exercism/common-lisp/concepts/arrays/about.md

 ## Accessing Elements

 With `aref` elements can be accessed via a series of indexes which specify the element.
-An element can also be accessed with `row-major-aref` which takes a single integer specifying the element in row-major order.
+An element can also be accessed with `row-major-aref` which takes a single integer specifying the element in []row-major order][row-major-order].
 (The row-major index can be computed from the indexes via `array-row-major-index`.)

 ## Queries about Arrays